Tamil is one of the oldest languages in the world. But there is a poor representation of this ancient language at Norwegian public libraries.

 Accessibility and availability

 The material will be registered in the National Library’s databases as soon as possible after receipt.
-When NB includes the books in their collection, they will be available for the public.
+When NB includes the books in their collection, they will be available to the public.
 The first copy goes to hedging for the future.
 Copy no. 2 will be available in the reading room in the NB in Oslo.
 Copy no. 3 will be available for interlibrary loans throughout the country.
 In addition, copies are sent to the university libraries in Tromsø, Trondheim, Bergen and Oslo and the Sami Parliament’s libraries.
 But not all types of publications are included in their collection.
 For instance, children’s books.

 NB does not purchase books for Norwegian public libraries, such as Deichman Libraries (Oslo) and “Folkebibliotek” (nationwide).
 Contact the Multilingual Library (“Det flerspråklige biblioteket”) and recommend your book to them, to make Tamil publications available at Oslo and nationwide public libraries.